rspeer/wordfreq/wordfreq_builder/README.md

 The file `data/raw-input/twitter/all-2014.txt` contains about 72 million tweets collected by the `ftfy.streamtester` package in 2014.

-It's not possible to distribute the text of tweets.
+We are not allowed to distribute the text of tweets.
 However, this process could be reproduced by running `ftfy.streamtester`, part of the [ftfy][] package, for a couple of weeks.